Show dining offers in

 Located on the second floor of Princes Square on Glasgow’s Buchanan Street, Cranachan is an inviting mix of modern design and locally-produced food.
 Antler chandeliers and walls decorated by Glasgow’s famous Timorous Beasties design studio confidently set the stage for the contemporary Scottish cuisine served in Cranachan.

-Cuisine: Italian, Seafood, Modern
+Cuisine: European, Modern

 697 Pollokshaws Road, G41 2AB